Are you looking for any of these benefits?

 No!
 Do not stop any medications unless you have worked out a plan with your medical doctor.
 New patients sometimes want to skip taking their pain medication on the day of their first treatment in order to test if acupuncture works.
 Please do not do this.
 It will complicate treatment because your body may create withdrawal symptoms and unhealthy responses.
 Keep everything the same.
 You will still be able to tell when you are making progress and when it is time to talk to your doctor about cutting down or weaning off.

-We also offer acupressure (acupuncture without needles), cupping, guasha, Chinese herbal formulas, whole food supplements, nutritional guidance based on traditional Chinese principles, breathing exercises, and lifestyle suggestions.
+We also offer acupressure (acupuncture without needles), herbal and whole food supplements, essential oils, hair mineral analysis, breathing exercises, and lifestyle suggestions.
 We can also instruct patients in the use of moxibustion at home when appropriate.

 Please see the appropriate section under Work With Me for current prices.